Darren Beattie

-Darren Jeffrey Beattie is an American conservative author and diplomat working since 2025 as the acting Assistant Secretary of State for Educational and Cultural Affairs.
+Darren Jeffrey Beattie is an American conservative author and diplomat who served as a Senior Bureau Official at the Bureau of Educational and Cultural Affairs.
+He was previously acting Assistant Secretary of State for Educational and Cultural Affairs from February to October 2025.

 Beattie was a visiting professor at Duke University and served as a speechwriter in the White House during the first Trump administration until 2018, when his participation in a 2016 conference featuring white nationalist speakers resurfaced.
 He was later appointed to the U.S. Commission for the Preservation of America's Heritage Abroad.
 He is the founder of the news website Revolver News.

 Biography

 Beattie holds a BS in mathematics from the University of Chicago and a PhD (2016) in political theory from Duke University, completing his dissertation on "Martin Heidegger's Mathematical Dialectic" under the supervision of Michael Allen Gillespie.
 Beattie wrote a biweekly column for the Duke Chronicle from 2011 to 2012, returning in 2017 to write an article condemning Duke's signature of a letter expressing opposition to Trump's Muslim ban.
 He was a visiting professor of political science at Duke University from 2016 to 2017.
 He also taught at Humboldt University of Berlin.

 In 2016, Beattie was a part of a group of academics who signed a petition in support of Donald Trump's presidential campaign.
 In November 2016, he predicted that Trump would win the 2016 presidential election.

 During Trump's first term, Beattie worked as a policy aide and speechwriter in the White House.
 CNN reported in 2018 that Beattie had attended a 2016 meeting of the HL Mencken Club conference that was also attended by white nationalists such as Peter Brimelow, John Derbyshire, and Robert Weissberg.
 Although Beattie responded that he only gave an academic speech at the conference and made no offensive remarks, he was fired.

-In April 2019, U.S. Representative Matt Gaetz hired Beattie as his special advisor for speechwriting.
+In April 2019, U.S. representative Matt Gaetz hired Beattie as his special advisor for speechwriting.

 In November 2020, Trump appointed Beattie as a member of the U.S. Commission for the Preservation of America's Heritage Abroad.
 Numerous organizations, including those representing the Jewish community, objected to the appointment.
 In January 2022, the Biden administration forced Beattie to resign from the position.

 Beattie founded Revolver News, which raised funds in part by selling pro-Trump apparel and merchandise.
 Beattie once wrote there that Federal Bureau of Investigation (FBI) agents were behind the January 6 United States Capitol attack.

 In 2021, Beattie married Yulia Kirillova (who is Russian), according to The Telegraph in June 2025, which also reported that Kirillova is the niece of Sergei Chernikov, a Russian millionaire politician whom Vladimir Putin allegedly thanked for assisting in Putin's rise to power.
+Three months later, in September 2025, The Telegraph published a formal apology to Chernikov, retracting multiple assertions made in its June 2025 article and stating neither Chernikov nor Kirillova has any association with the Kremlin or Putin.